Environmental Leadership Learning Community

 Other ways you can impact campus sustainability through how you live include:

-As a student you may get the chance to live in one of our two LEED certified dormitories on campus, Sheehan and Sullivan.
+As a student you may get the chance to live in one of our four LEED certified dormitories on campus.
 To learn how these dormitories are sustainable click on the buildings tab.

 To learn more about what you can do check out the get involved tab.